 At the Forum, leading pensions executives and their expert advisers will debate the investment strategies that are proving successful in today’s environment.

 The agenda and content are driven by an Advisory Board comprised of some of the most respected and influential pensions executives.
 Delegates will gain privileged insights into how the leading practitioners in the industry are resolving the main challenges in the dominant sector of the pensions marketplace.
-The conference will run for a full day at County Hall, London, followed by a drinks reception and dinner.
+The conference will run for a full day at the Waldorf Hotel, London, followed by a drinks reception and dinner.

 Sponsor representatives will be integrated into the entire forum agenda and breakout discussions.
 In addition, there will be significant networking time built in: a seated lunch, two coffee breaks, a drinks reception and a seated dinner.
 These functions will provide ample opportunity to meet each of the pension fund executives present in a relaxed and productive atmosphere.